 - What are typical parking ratios in Austin?

 What Is a Parking Ratio?

 A parking ratio is a value used to portray how many parking spaces a property offers.
-This is usually measured by the number of spaces per 1,000 square feet (sf).
-For example, if a 100,000 sf building has 500 parking spaces, the building’s parking ratio would be 5:1000.
+This is usually measured by the number of spaces per 1,000 square feet.
+For example, if a 100,000-square-foot building has 500 parking spaces, the building’s parking ratio would be 5:1000.

 It’s important to note that a specific tenant’s parking ratio could be different from the building’s ratio depending on the terms of the lease.
-A tenant’s ratio is stated as the number of spaces per 1,000 sf of the tenant’s space.
-For example, if a 10,000 sf tenant in the building mentioned above only needs 30 parking spots, its ratio would be 3:1000.
+A tenant’s ratio is stated as the number of spaces per 1,000 square feet of the tenant’s space.
+For example, if a 10,000-square-foot tenant in the building mentioned above only needs 30 parking spots, its ratio would be 3:1000.
 The parking ratio for a specific tenant could be higher or lower than the building’s ratio depending on what is agreed upon in the lease.